 Given the findings contained in these three studies, it is possible to see that TRDs have the least rate of efficacy as compared to the other three.

-Before you consider undergoing a surgery it is imperative to find out what the actual cause of your snoring is.
-Surgery can be quite expensive and in some cases it can cause infections to your delicate organs.
+Before you consider undergoing surgery it is imperative to find out what the actual cause of your snoring is.
+Surgery can be quite expensive and in some cases, it can cause infections to your delicate organs.

 So before you opt for an invasive procedure, be sure to try other non-surgical alternatives available at your disposal.

 It is important that you stop smoking in order to control your snoring.
 Smoking not only contributes to throat congestion but also increases the acid secretion in the stomach, which can irritate the throat and cause swelling adding to blockage.

 Excess alcohol, particularly at night can lead to increased snoring.
 In addition, continuous consumption of alcohol can lead to weight gain, which can further contribute to your snoring habit.

 What Are The Top Snoring Products?

 Other anti-snoring devices include nasal dilators (also known as nasal strips), nose cones, vestibular shields, anti-snoring pillows, anti-snoring rings, and anti-snoring watches.
 The top 3 most popular choices, however, remain the chinstraps, TRDs, and MADs.

 In some cases, users report 100% efficacy while in some mild snoring and occasional side effects are mentioned.
 Sometimes, one may still snore even when using the most effective of all devices – and in that cases advanced medical support should be sought.